The Superfast 60 Second Emergency Brain Recovery Plan

 This is going to be as quick to read as it is to perform so no excuses bucko!
 This is my go-to, one minute, no-nonsense routine for blasting the cobwebs out of anxiety, worry, sadness, rumination, hot memories, negative thoughts and just about any other gosh awful brain shenanigans that are storm clouding your blue skies.
-If you feel a bit pants, do this:
+This is how you beat anxiety attacks quickly; if you feel a bit pants, do this:

 1. Get Stoic about it and decide whether it’s worth even worrying about (15 seconds)

 There is nothing worse than seeing an insurmountable obstacle and not having your climbing gear to hand.
 The good news is, there are no insurmountable obstacles.
 There are only your THOUGHTS about whatever the thing is.

 “There is nothing either good or bad, but thinking makes it so” William Shakespeare